-Charles “Robin” Hogen, vice president for communications, brings over 30 years of experience in corporate communications, foundation leadership, academic public affairs, and issues management to the Foundation.
+Charles “Robin” Hogen, vice president for Communications at the Robert Wood Johnson Foundation, brings over 30 years of experience in corporate communications, foundation leadership, academic public affairs, and issues management to the Foundation.
 He has a career-long record of developing powerful, cohesive communications strategies for leading brands, including Merck, United Technologies, Purdue Pharma, and Yale University.
-Hogen, who joined the Foundation in May 2012, sees his role as “building on RWJF’s reputation for excellence and doing more to advance the Foundation’s influence as the nation’s leading philanthropy devoted solely to issues involving the health of all Americans.”
+Hogen, who joined the Foundation in May 2012, sees his role as “building on RWJF’s reputation for excellence and doing more to advance the Foundation’s influence as the nation’s leading philanthropy developed solely to issues involving the health of all Americans.

 Previously, Hogen served as director of strategic communications at Yale University, where he led the university’s efforts to burnish its reputation as a center of excellence in science, engineering, medicine, and the arts.
 His communications initiatives helped to tell the stories of Yale through videos, podcasts, feature articles, and partnerships with leading media.